 What you can deduct from your taxes

-For example, you have until March 1 to top up registered retirement savings plan contributions that you can claim as a deduction for the previous year.
+For example, you have until March 1 to make registered retirement savings plan (RRSP) contributions for the previous year.
 The deadline can be a day or two later, if March 1 falls on a weekend.
-And claiming a tax deduction can often mean getting a refund come tax time.
+And making an RRSP contribution can often mean getting a refund come tax time.

 The same is true of tax credits.
-Taking some time to pull together all the receipts you need to claim allowable credits can mean real savings.
+Take some time to pull together all the receipts you need.
+You could see real savings.

 What’s the difference between claiming a tax deduction and a tax credit?